Published on 09 December 2021

 Bottom Line From Practical Anxiety Solutions

-To overcome anxiety-related conditions, drugs such as Metizolam and Etizolam is used.
+To overcome anxiety-related conditions, drugs such as Metizolam and Etizolam are used.
 Both drugs belong to the group of Benzos.
-It is not marketed in the US; it is available only through online pharmacies.
-If you wish to buy the drugs, get the medicines from a genuine online pharmacy.
+It is not marketed in the US but only through online pharmacies.
+If you wish to buy the pills, get the medicines from a genuine online pharmacy.

-Although both drugs work effectively to treat Anxiety, sedation, and muscle relaxants.
-Before administering the medication, know the caution measures to avoid adverse drug reactions
+Although both drugs effectively treat Anxiety, sedation, and muscle relaxants, before administering the medication, know the caution measures to avoid adverse drug reactions.

 • Casacchia, Massimo, Francesca Bolino, and Ugo Ecari.
 "Etizolam in the treatment of generalized anxiety disorder: a double-blind study versus placebo."Current Medical Research and Opinion 12.4 (1990): 215-223.
 From https://doi.org/10.1185/03007999009111650 Obtained on 01/12/2022